XDCFoundation/XDC3Delphi/README.md

 ## XDC3Delphi

-XDC3Delphi SDK with support for XRC20 smart contract.
+XDC3Delphi SDK with support for XRC20 and XRC721 smart contract.

 ## Dependencies